truemped/truemped.github.io/content/posts/mgmt/buy-vs-build/index.md

 By using a vendor we also incur risks that would otherwise not be present.
 Risks of a vendor going bankrupt.
 Or being acquired.
-The management might change and the new contract has a drastically increased price structure.
+The management might change, and the new contract has a drastically increased price structure.

 But I think there will always be risks.
 In both cases actually: buying **and** building.
 But if we focus too much on the risks of buying, we underestimate the risks of building.
 And then suffer from the **not invented here syndrome**

-# Take Aways
+# Takeaways

-The most important part of this decision is too look at the value creation.
+The most important part of this decision is to look at the value creation.
 Where and how is value (aka money) created in our business?
 Those in _genesis_ we definitely build ourselves.
-And capabilities somewhere in or between _custom built_ and _product_ are worth exploring further.
+And capabilities somewhere in or between _custom-built_ and _product_ are worth exploring further.

 With this at hand we should also be able to put a price tag on a certain capability.
 This price tag should allow us to compare offerings on the market.
 And assess our capability and willingness to invest into building it ourselves.

 But when we build, we have to use all the clever tech available to us.
-Of course it is important to use good technologies, great algorithms and data structures.
+Of course, it is important to use good technologies, great algorithms and data structures.
 But I think they mainly control our cost structure.
 The bottom line.
 Use them where they bring the most value.